BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![chrome warning](/img/exporters/installer/ChromeDLWarning.png)

-You can nervertheless continue to download by pressing the little arrow and choosing to "Keep" the file:
+You can nevertheless continue to download by pressing the little arrow and choosing to "Keep" the file:

 ![chrome warning keep](/img/exporters/installer/ChromeDLWarningKeep.png)